-Goal 8.
+Goal 7.
+There is little communication between classroom teachers and nutrition staff, so that menus and nutrition promotion can be tied into classroom learning and coursework; Goal 8.
 While there are times that wellness is included as an agenda item for school-based meetings, it is not constantly done.